Devil1205/peerlink/client/README.md

 ## Introduction

-This application interacts with API of [igit backend](https://github.com/satyadalei/igit-mca-backend) for performing CRUD operations on a set of things, such as users registration, login, new batch create etc.
+This application interacts with API of [ADGIPS backend](https://github.com/satyadalei/ADGIPS-BTech-backend) for performing CRUD operations on a set of things, such as users registration, login, new batch create etc.

 ## Technologies Used
 [![](https://skillicons.dev/icons?i=react,html,css,javascript,next,materialui,firebase)](https://skillicons.dev)